 See these NLM Technical Bulletin articles for additional information:

-OLDMEDLINE subset records are included in PubMed and available free of charge.
+OLDMEDLINE subset records are included in PubMed.

 All articles cited in PubMed, including those in the OLDMEDLINE subset, can be ordered using Loansome Doc®.